We

 traffic conditions (inasmuch as they have been updated) on Google Maps.

-When you pull up a map, click on the box in the upper right hand
+When you pull up a map, click on the appropriate box to see traffic in

 of following